N-400 PROCESSING TIME — MIAMI

 What should Miami applicants do during the long N-400 wait? +

-With 18-25 months before your likely interview, use the time to prepare as thoroughly as possible.
-LEGALIAI covers all civics questions, your N-400 review, and interview prep in Spanish, Portuguese, and 6 other languages for $49.
-South Florida has a large Spanish and Portuguese-speaking immigrant community — LEGALIAI serves all of them.
+With 6.5 months before your likely interview, use the time to prepare as thoroughly as possible.
+Your interview could come quickly — Miami is currently processing in 6.5 months.
+Start preparing now.
+LEGALIAI covers civics, N-400 review, and interview prep in Spanish, Portuguese, and 6 other languages for $9.99.